knopkem/LittleGameEngineTS/README.md

 ## Drawbacks

-* most of the types are just 'any' still
+* most of the types are still just: any
 * does not receive upstream modifications anymore
 * might be buggy (it was just a fun project after all)
 * might kill your cat